kaylwalt/KafkaUseage/README.md

 The only things required of you are
 - Have a file `client.properties` in the same directory as this script with your credentials replacing the ones in this example.
-- Replace `TOPIC` with a topic you have access to
+- Replace `TOPIC` with a topic you have access to (in the firstProducer.sh file)
-- Replace `BROKER_URL` with the IP or URL of the kafka cluster
+- Replace `BROKER_URL` with the IP or URL of the kafka cluster (in the firstProducer.sh file)
+- Replace `TRUSTPASS` with a password that isn't the default  (in the firstProducer.sh file)
-- Replace `bootstrap.servers` with the IP or URL of the kafka cluster
+- Replace `bootstrap.servers` with the IP or URL of the kafka cluster (in the client.properties file)